apache/solr/solr/documentation/src/markdown/index.template.md

 # Apache Solr™ ${project.version} Documentation

 Solr is the blazing fast, open source, multi-modal search platform built on Apache Lucene.
-Its full-text, vector, and geospatial search power many of the world's largest organizations.
-Major features include:
-Kubernetes and docker integration; streaming and analytics; and highlighting, faceting, and spellchecking.
+Its full-text, vector, analytics, and geospatial search power many of the world's largest organizations.
+Other major features include: Kubernetes and docker integration; streaming; and highlighting, faceting, and spellchecking.

 Solr is written in Java and runs as a standalone full-text search server.
 Solr has REST-like JSON APIs that make it easy to use from virtually any programming language.
 Solr's powerful configuration APIs and files allows it